spatie/laravel-support-bubble/README.md

 php artisan vendor:publish --provider="Spatie\LaravelSupportBubble\LaravelSupportBubbleServiceProvider" --tag="support-bubble-config"
 ```

-This is the contents of the published config file:
+These are the contents of the published config file:

 ```php
 return [